Demonstration video 1972

 Hermann Paintner on Bavarian radio

-The year was 1972 when 25-year-old farmer Hermann Paintner designed and built his first self-propelled sugar beet harvester at his parents’ farm.
+It was 1972 when the 25-year old farmer Hermann Paintner designed and built his first self-propelled sugar beet harvester at his parents’ farm.

 Bavarian radio became aware of this development in 1973 and requested an interview.